SynBioHub/synbiohub2-mkdocs/docs/1_getting_started/setup.md

-If you want to obtain your client ID and client secret, you can visit **[Google\\\'s documentation](https://developers.google.com/adwords/api/docs/guides/authentication)** for further reference.  -->
+If you want to obtain your client ID and client secret, you can visit **[Google's documentation](https://developers.google.com/adwords/api/docs/guides/authentication)** for further reference.  -->

 ## All Done

-Once you\\\'ve filled all the details, click the **continue** button on the setup page.
+Once you've filled all the details, click the **continue** button on the setup page.
 This will redirect you to the home page of your SynBioHub instance.

 **[Next, let's install some Plugins](../3_advanced/plugins.md)**